American Express (NYSE:AXP) Posts Earnings Results

 American Express (NYSE:AXP) released its quarterly earnings results on Friday.
-The payment services company reported $2.07 EPS for the quarter, missing analysts’ consensus estimates of $2.18 by ($0.11), Briefing.com reports.
-American Express had a return on equity of 33.28% and a net margin of 15.02%.
-The company had revenue of $14.18 billion for the quarter, compared to the consensus estimate of $14.25 billion.
-During the same quarter last year, the firm posted $2.18 earnings per share.
-The firm’s quarterly revenue was up 16.7% compared to the same quarter last year.
+The payment services company reported $2.07 EPS for the quarter, missing the consensus estimate of $2.18 by ($0.11), Briefing.com reports.
+American Express had a net margin of 15.02% and a return on equity of 33.28%.
+The business had revenue of $14.18 billion for the quarter, compared to analysts’ expectations of $14.25 billion.
+During the same period in the previous year, the company earned $2.18 EPS.
+American Express’s revenue for the quarter was up 16.7% compared to the same quarter last year.
 American Express updated its FY23 guidance to $11.0-11.40 EPS and its FY 2023 guidance to $11.00-$11.40 EPS.

 The firm also recently announced a quarterly dividend, which will be paid on Friday, February 10th.
-Shareholders of record on Friday, January 6th will be given a $0.52 dividend.
+Shareholders of record on Friday, January 6th will be issued a dividend of $0.52 per share.
 This represents a $2.08 annualized dividend and a yield of 1.21%.
 The ex-dividend date is Thursday, January 5th.
-American Express’s dividend payout ratio is 21.14%.
+American Express’s payout ratio is 21.14%.

-In other American Express news, Vice Chairman Douglas E. Buckminster sold 16,354 shares of the business’s stock in a transaction that occurred on Tuesday, December 6th.
+In related news, Vice Chairman Douglas E. Buckminster sold 16,354 shares of the business’s stock in a transaction that occurred on Tuesday, December 6th.
 The shares were sold at an average price of $154.23, for a total value of $2,522,277.42.
-Following the completion of the sale, the insider now directly owns 99,024 shares of the company’s stock, valued at $15,272,471.52.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
-In other news, Vice Chairman Douglas E. Buckminster sold 16,354 shares of the business’s stock in a transaction on Tuesday, December 6th.
+Following the completion of the transaction, the insider now owns 99,024 shares of the company’s stock, valued at $15,272,471.52.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this link.
+In related news, Director Walter Joseph Clayton III acquired 1,000 shares of the company’s stock in a transaction that occurred on Tuesday, November 8th.
+The shares were bought at an average price of $149.27 per share, with a total value of $149,270.00.
+Following the completion of the transaction, the director now directly owns 1,000 shares in the company, valued at $149,270.
+The acquisition was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Also, Vice Chairman Douglas E. Buckminster sold 16,354 shares of American Express stock in a transaction dated Tuesday, December 6th.
 The shares were sold at an average price of $154.23, for a total value of $2,522,277.42.
-Following the completion of the sale, the insider now directly owns 99,024 shares in the company, valued at $15,272,471.52.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through this link.
-Also, Director Walter Joseph Clayton III acquired 1,000 shares of American Express stock in a transaction dated Tuesday, November 8th.
-The stock was purchased at an average price of $149.27 per share, with a total value of $149,270.00.
-Following the completion of the purchase, the director now directly owns 1,000 shares of the company’s stock, valued at approximately $149,270.
-The disclosure for this purchase can be found here.
+Following the completion of the transaction, the insider now owns 99,024 shares in the company, valued at approximately $15,272,471.52.
+The disclosure for this sale can be found here.
 Insiders own 0.11% of the company’s stock.

 Institutional Trading of American Express

-A number of institutional investors and hedge funds have recently modified their holdings of the company.
-Prudential Financial Inc. raised its stake in American Express by 70.6% during the 1st quarter.
-Prudential Financial Inc. now owns 935,475 shares of the payment services company’s stock valued at $174,934,000 after purchasing an additional 387,115 shares during the last quarter.
-Arrowstreet Capital Limited Partnership raised its stake in American Express by 13.0% during the 1st quarter.
-Arrowstreet Capital Limited Partnership now owns 3,105,699 shares of the payment services company’s stock valued at $580,766,000 after purchasing an additional 357,590 shares during the last quarter.
-1832 Asset Management L.P. raised its stake in American Express by 65,548.6% during the 1st quarter.
-1832 Asset Management L.P. now owns 208,106 shares of the payment services company’s stock valued at $38,381,000 after purchasing an additional 207,789 shares during the last quarter.
-Employees Retirement System of Texas raised its stake in American Express by 26.4% during the 1st quarter.
-Employees Retirement System of Texas now owns 272,952 shares of the payment services company’s stock valued at $51,042,000 after purchasing an additional 57,000 shares during the last quarter.
-Finally, Weiss Multi Strategy Advisers LLC acquired a new position in American Express during the 1st quarter valued at $10,542,000.
-83.30% of the stock is currently owned by institutional investors and hedge funds.
+A number of institutional investors have recently modified their holdings of the company.
+National Pension Service lifted its position in American Express by 1.9% during the third quarter.
+National Pension Service now owns 940,258 shares of the payment services company’s stock valued at $129,558,000 after acquiring an additional 17,165 shares during the last quarter.
+Advisors Capital Management LLC raised its holdings in shares of American Express by 2.0% in the third quarter.
+Advisors Capital Management LLC now owns 4,683 shares of the payment services company’s stock worth $722,000 after buying an additional 93 shares during the last quarter.
+Almanack Investment Partners LLC. acquired a new stake in American Express during the 3rd quarter worth about $53,000.
+Neuberger Berman Group LLC boosted its holdings in shares of American Express by 5.6% in the 3rd quarter.
+Neuberger Berman Group LLC now owns 333,420 shares of the payment services company’s stock valued at $45,023,000 after acquiring an additional 17,637 shares during the last quarter.
+Finally, Dearborn Partners LLC raised its stake in shares of American Express by 4.8% during the 3rd quarter.
+Dearborn Partners LLC now owns 2,058 shares of the payment services company’s stock valued at $278,000 after buying an additional 94 shares during the last quarter.
+83.30% of the stock is currently owned by institutional investors.

 American Express Co engages in the provision of charge and credit card products and travel-related services.
 It operates through the following segments: U.S Consumer Services (USCS), Commercial Services (CS), International Card Services (ICS), Global Merchant and Network Services (GMNS), and Corporate and Other.